duju211/hanukkah_of_data/README.md

 ## Day 5

-Look for people that live in Staten Island:
+Look for people that live in Staten Island (not needed for the speedrun):

     staten_island <- function(df_customers) {
       df_customers |>